adamblondon01/dbworkload-demo/README.md

 ![AWS VPC Sample Configuration](https://github.com/adamblondon01/dbworkload-demo/blob/859a7920f5c60df1a7c78d82dde2cf79217c4548/sample%20AWS%20VPC%20configuration.png)

-3. Create your internal and external security groups.
-Go to the 'Security Groups' screen and make sure you have selected the AWS region that you want these security groups created in, and correspondingly, your database cluster.
+2. Create your internal and external security groups.
+Go to the 'Security Groups' screen and make sure you have selected the AWS region that you want these security groups created in, and correspondingly, your VPC and database cluster.
 (Look in the upper right corner for the region dropdown list.)

-Then create the external security group.
+Create the external security group.
 Make sure you have inbound entries for ports 22, 8080 and 26257 for your home IP address and the Netskope IP addresses.
-(See [Netskope IP Addresses](https://cockroachlabs.atlassian.net/wiki/spaces/HELP/pages/3735027747/Netskope+IP+Ranges) )  For your outbound entries, you can enable everything.
+(See [Netskope IP Addresses](https://cockroachlabs.atlassian.net/wiki/spaces/HELP/pages/3735027747/Netskope+IP+Ranges) )  Make sure each IP address has a '/32' at the end of each one so that only that specific IP address can have access.
+For your outbound entries, you can enable all ports to access all IP addresses. ( IP address 0.0.0.0/0 )

+Create your internal security group.
+You'll need inbound entries for ports 22, 8080 and 26257.
+For the IP address use your VPC block fo 10.0.0.0/16 to allow inbound connections only from addresses inside your VPC (i.e. allow only database cluster nodes and the app server node to talk with each other.)
+For your outbound entries you can enable everything.

+You will also need to create an additional external security group for your remote application server.
+Pick a region on the other side of the country from your database cluster, like in my case us-west-2 since I created my database cluster in us-east-2.
+For your inbound entries, you just need an entry for port 22 for your home IP address and the Netskope IP addresses.
+For your outbound entries, you can enable all ports to access all IP addresses.

+3. Create your EC2 instances.
+I won't cover everything; just the key points.
+Start with the app server that lives in the same region as the database cluster.
+   A. Make sure you are in the same region as your VPC and security groups.
+   B. Press the 'Launch Instances' button.
+   C. I suggest you use the AWS Linux 2023 AMI, which is the default.
+   D. For your instance type I would suggest a m6a.xlarge or a m6a.2xlarge depending on what you're going to be running on the app server.
+   E. Choose the key pair for this region that you created earlier.
+   F. Edit your network settings and choose the VPC you already created and 1 of the three public subnets you created.
+(It doesn't matter which one just that it is public.)
+   G. Enable the 'Auto-assign public' ip address setting
+   H. Choose the 'Select existing security group' radio button and choose the external security group you created earlier.
+   I. Under 'Configure storage' 100GB of gp3 storage should be a good size.
+   J. Launch the instance.

+For the 3 database cluster nodes repeat step 3 except as follows:
+   A. I suggest an instance type of m6a.2xlarge
+   B. Each node should be on a different private subnet zone (so one node on private zone a, one node on private zone b, and one node on private zone c)
+   C. Disable the 'Auto-assign public' ip address setting
+   D. For the security group choose the internal security group you created earlier

+copy the key-pairs to your app server nodes; for your region and the region for the remote app server create your certs and copy them to the app servers and the cluster nodes